TimeBandit2k/SixFeetPlease/README.md

-# social platform UI
+# Social platform UI
-A CSS mockup of the platform interface.
+Early version of the platform

 ## Preview

-## Installation
+## Before Setup

-Install the parcel and sass dependencies
+Install the parcel and sass dependencies (use the terminal)

 ```bash
 npm install
 ```

-## Installation
+## During test

 To run the project on a local development server